Girltalk

 What is it going to be like,

-how many samples do you have in
+how many samples do you have in there approximately and who are the animals?

 I'm still less than halfway done with the final version, so I'm really